 “Wise use of wetlands is the maintenance of their ecological character, achieved through the implementation of ecosystem approaches, within the context of sustainable development.”

 The wise use concept implies that wetland conservation need not exclude the human element but rather make human use a promoting factor for the sustainable management of wetlands.
 The Ramsar wise use concept applies to all wetlands and water resources, not only to those sites designated as Wetlands of International Importance.
 The concept’s application is crucial to ensuring that wetlands can continue to fully deliver their vital role in supporting biological diversity and human well-being.

 Why is there a need for an intergovernmental network on wetlands in the Mediterranean?

 In addition, many wetlands are shared between countries and their “wise use” depends on the actions of all the countries in question.
-One such example is the Prespa Transboundary Park, where Megali Prespa Lake is shared between Albania, Greece and The FYR of Macedonia.
+One such example is the Prespa Transboundary Park, where Megali Prespa Lake is shared between Albania, Greece and North Macedonia.
 The actions of one country greatly affect the water quality, resources etc. of the other.
 Furthermore, wetland fauna like water birds or fish species are migratory and their conservation requires cooperation between many countries.